LitchfieldOperating IntelligenceWhat Monday morning looks like when the Spirit of Hard Work runs on a system the distillery has curated and owns.

 Direct-to-consumercompliance-aware market readiness

-Sources: TTB + state ABC DTC summaries (Public Source) · BevMax public ship-to coverage (Public Source) · May 1, 2026 Tony Vengrove transcript · product-fit hypotheses are Tony's, labeled accordingly.
+Sources: TTB state alcohol authority directory · State ABC DTC summaries (Public Source) · BevMax public ship-to coverage (Public Source) · May 1, 2026 Tony Vengrove transcript · product-fit hypotheses are Tony's, labeled accordingly.

 Direct shipping eligible(19 states)